uom-eoh-lab-published/2024__CRM__BP-CMML_Manuscript/readme.md

 **Lead:** KGURASHI
 **Disease:** Blast Phase Chronic Myelomonocytic Leukemia (CMML)

+## General Description:
 This is the code repository for the CRM 2024 manuscript on BP-CMML stratification.

+## Instruction on how to reproduce manuscript figures:

-Please download data from Mendeley Data repository at:
+1) Please download data from Mendeley Data repository at:

-To ensure reproducibility, please verify that your R and packages version match those used to generate figures in the manuscript - [Check our session info](https://github.com/uom-eoh-lab-published/2024__CRM__BP-CMML_Manuscript/blob/main/Scripts/Fig_01/Fig_01_ABE_SessionInfo.txt)
+2) To ensure reproducibility, please verify that your R and packages version match those used to generate figures in the manuscript - [Check our session info](https://github.com/uom-eoh-lab-published/2024__CRM__BP-CMML_Manuscript/blob/main/Scripts/Fig_01/Fig_01_ABE_SessionInfo.txt)

-Installation of python is only required to produce Fig2C and FigS5.
+3) Installation of python is only required to produce Fig2C and FigS5.

 ---